-8 Fire Safety Upgrade - Construction Certificate
+9 Fire Safety Upgrade - Construction Certificate

-The following information will be required to be detailed on the plans or supporting documentation to the accredited certifier, prior to the issue of the Construction Certificate.
+The following information will be required to be detailed on the plans or supporting documentation to the Principle Certifier, prior to the issue of the Construction Certificate.
 This condition relates to fire safety upgrade considerations under Clause 94 of the Environmental Planning & Assessment Regulation 2000.
-This condition relates to any part of the existing building that requires building upgrade works as detailed in Accredited Building Certifiers BCA Audit

-Report dated 30 May 2017.
+This condition relates to any part of the existing building that requires building upgrade works as detailed in Accredited Building Certifiers BCA Audit Report dated 30 May 2017.
 The upgrade work shall be carried out in accordance with the National Construction Code Series (BCA) Volume 1:

-- Full details, Engineering, specifications, scope of works, schedule of essential services and any other supporting information/documentation demonstrating compliance with the recommendations detailed under the heading "Summary of key Compliance matters" in Accredited Building Certifiers BCA Audit Report dated 30 May 2017. - Fire Engineering Performance Report prepared by a suitably accredited C10 Fire Engineer addressing any identified non compliances and detailed in Accredited Building Certifiers BCA Audit Report dated 30 May 2017
+- Prior to the issue of a Construction Certificate, all key compliance matters detailed in the Accredited Building Certifiers BCA Audit Report dated 30 May 2017, must be considered and implemented / incorporated into the Construction Certificate documentation to the satisfaction of the Certifying Authority. - Fire Engineering Performance Report prepared by a suitably accredited Fire Engineer addressing any identified non compliances and detailed in Accredited Building Certifiers BCA Audit Report dated 30 May 2017